 - 202H.
 Political History of Modern Europe.
 A study of the political development of modern Europe with a careful analysis of the economic, intellectual, moral, political, and social conditions.
 One Semester. - 214H.
 United States History.-I & II.
 A study of the political, cultural, economic, and social growth of the United States.
 Two Semesters. - 216H.
 Seminar in United States History.
 A study of the Negro in the Reconstruction Period.
 Prerequisite: 214H or consent of instructor.
 One Semester. - 228H.
 History of England.
 A study of the economic, cultural, political, and social growth of England and the British commonwealth.
 One Semester. - 230H.
 History of the Far East.
 A study of the civilization of the Far East and its relationship to western civilization.
 Prerequisite: 202H.
 One Semester. - 232H.
 The French Revolution.
-A study of the causes, character and significance of the French Revolution.
+A study of the causes, character, and significance of the French Revolution, in the light of conditions that led to it, and in comparison with other revolutions.
 Lectures, discussions, reports.
 One Semester. - 245H.
-Latin American History.-I. & II.
-A study of the economic, political, social, religious and intellectual development of the region from the discovery and conquest to the present.
-Two Semesters.
+Latin American History.
+A study of the economic, political, social, religious and intellectual development of Latin America from its discovery and conquest to the present.
+One Semester. - 246H.
+History of Contemporary Africa.
+A study of the history of Africa, with emphasis on the development of autonomous states; as well as the economic, cultural, social, and political aspects of African life.
+One Semester.